darkhorse1998/Notes/Terraform/Facts.md

 39. There is another way for the above.
 Terraform target can be specified to refresh specific resources.
 40. `zipmap` function of terraform creates a map from a list of keys ad list of values.
 Example: [a,b] and [1,2] to {a=1,b=2}
 41. Comments in terraform by # (single line), // (single line), /* */ (multi line)
 42. Meta arguments allow customized behavior on per resource basis like depends_on, count, for_each, lifecycle, provider.
-43.
+Examples: \
+  i. `lifecycle`:
+    a. create_before_destroy: first new replacement is created and then existing is deleted
+    b. prevent_destroy: cannot destroy using `destroy` command, useful for DBs
+    c. replace_triggered_by: replaces esources if any of the referenced resources change
+    d. ignore_changes: ignores the changes mentioned, say tags if changed it will ignore it, eg. `ignore_changes = [tags]` ii. `count`: loop used for resources where fields are almost identical iii. `for_each`: loop used for resources where fields are distinct and needs customized names